Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Servizio Turismo, Attività Produttive e Sviluppo Locale Castello Estense, Largo Castello – 44121 Ferrara tel.
 0532 299300 fax.
 0532 299254

-The Waterways Forward blog is now up and running highlighting news, views, and information about the project.
+The Waterways Forward blog is now up and running highlighting news, what is ed views, salve and information about the project.
 We hope you like it - please email Carine Brannan C.Brannan@kingston.ac.uk if you’d like to add any contributions you may have.

 We’ve also started a ‘Waterways Forward’ group in Linkedin – and everyone is welcome to join up and see how things are progressing, not only in our project but in the wider world of Waterways.
 Our aim is to spread the message far and wide and to really help to shape policy and funding decisions at a European political level.